Overview of Cables & Connectors

-Many different types of cables are installed for different purposes at ONC.
 Submarine cables are designed to handle the harsh conditions of the ocean environment.
 Typically, temperatures are cold at depth, pressure increases and strong currents and wave action can occur in many coastal locations.
-Human activities such as fishing and hazardous geological features such as hydrothermal vent fields must also be considered when building, laying and burying cables.
+Human activities such as fishing, and hazardous geological features such as hydrothermal vent fields, must also be considered when building, laying and burying cables.
+Many different types of cables are installed for different purposes at ONC.
 At Folger Deep, for example, a heavily armored cable with protective wire sheaths is deployed to protect against abrasion from waves and current action.

-ONC uses fiber optic cables for high speed data communication.
-Fiber optic cables allow data to from instruments to be transmitted to shore in near-real time over long distances using the speed of light.
+ONC uses several different types of cables to connect instruments to observatories.
+Fiber optic cables allow data from instruments to be transmitted to shore in near-real time over long distances.
 Hybrid cables are also commonly used, and include both optical fibers to carry information and electrical conductors to transmit power.

-Backbone cables carry both power and fibre optic communications across the network.
-In the NEPTUNE Observatory, the backbone cable is a large loop.
-Data is passed in both directions along the loop to ensure a communication path if one section of the backbone cable is damaged or cut.
-The NEPTUNE backbone cable is approximately 800km long, VENUS Strait of Georgia is approximately 40km long and VENUS Saanich Inlet is 3km long.
-To prevent optical signals from degrading as information is passed along the backbone cable, repeaters are used at regular intervals.
+ONC cabled observatories have major transmission lines called backbone cables.
+In the Northeast Pacific, the NEPTUNE observatory has an 800 km backbone cable loop.
+Information can travel in both directions and ensures that data will continue to flow to shore even if one section of the backbone cable loop is damaged.
+The VENUS Strait of Georgia backbone cable is approximately 40 km long and Saanich Inlet is 3 km long.
+To prevent optical signals from degrading as information is passed along backbone cables, repeaters are used at regular intervals.
 Also known as optical amplifiers, repeaters boost the optical signal to prevent data loss.
-Branching units on backbone cables distribute power and communications from the backbone to spur cables which connect to nodes, via optical couplers.
+Branching units, such as the ones on the NEPTUNE cable loop, distribute power and communications from the backbone cable to spur cables and then to nodes.

 ONC uses several types of connectors to connect instruments, junction boxes and nodes to cabled observatories.
 The type is connector is based on the type of instrument and must consider the frequency and logistics of deployment and recovery.